TheTrueKoschei/Military-Coding-Club/README.md

 # 🌍 PyClimaExplorer

-> **Interactive climate data visualisation platform — no coding required.**
+> **Interactive climate data visualisation platform where no coding is required.**
-> Upload any NetCDF file and instantly explore spatial patterns, temporal trends, 3D globe views, climate indices, and more — all in a stunning deep-space UI.
+> Upload any NetCDF file and instantly explore spatial patterns, temporal trends, 3D globe views, climate indices all in a stunning deep-space UI.

 <br>